BALSA Foundation Frequently Asked Questions

 Idea Supporters are graduate students, scientists, business professionals, investors, and seasoned entrepreneurs, all dedicated to helping grow the St. Louis entrepreneurial community.
 Many Idea Supporters are experienced BALSA Group consultants, some have significant experience in local and national start-up communities, and others work for major local universities and corporations.
 See list.

 An external committee of serial entrepreneurs and business leaders review BALSA Grant applications and rank them according to criteria such as:

 - How well does the proposed idea/solution address the market need?

 - How reasonable and achievable are the milestones and budget?

 - Does the team have enough experience and dedication to move this idea forward or demonstrate a way to obtain this experience?

 - How well does the applicant fit the mission of The BALSA Foundation?

-- How useful would a grant of up to $5,000, professional services, and mentorship be to the applicant's success?
+- How useful would a grant of $1,000, professional services, and mentorship be to the applicant's success?